alma-oss/fkafka-application/README.md

     kafkaApplication {
         instance { Domain="my"; Context="simple"; Purpose="example"; Version="local" }

-        // this will create only default connection, which can be consumed by the default `consume` funcion only connect {
+        // this will create only default connection, which can be consumed by the default `consume` function only connect {
             BrokerList = brokerList
             Topic = StreamName "my-input-stream"